 Dealing with Depression

-Depression is a very normal occurrence after plastic surgery.
-You likely went in with high hopes about your results and now you have to survive bruising, swelling and discomfort before you can actually see those results.
+Depression is a very normal occurrence after cosmetic surgery.
+You likely went in with high hopes about your results and now you have to wait for bruising, swelling and discomfort to improve before you can actually see those results.
 Remember that depression is a very normal part of the recovery process and is likely to subside once you begin to look and feel better.

 Plastic surgery is process that takes time to prepare for and recover from.
 With these tips, you can rest assured your recovery will be as smooth and successful as possible.
-To learn more, contact plastic surgeon, Dr. Kahlil Andrews of Cedar Rapids, of Dr. Andrews Plastic Surgery at 319-800-6877.
+If you have any questions during your recovery, contact plastic surgeon, Dr. Kahlil Andrews of Cedar Rapids, of Dr. Andrews Plastic Surgery at 319-318-6625.